Minimum wage regulation

 The government and social partners are involved in determining the minimum wage.
 The government may consult with, or in some cases negotiate with, the most representative social partner organisations at national level, as defined by Law 11/1985.
 These are the Workers' Commissions (Comisiones Obreras, CC.OO.) and the General Workers' Union (Unión General de Trabajadores, UGT) for trade unions, and the Spanish Confederation of Employer Organisations (Confederación Española de Organizaciones Empresariales, CEOE) for employers.

-In 2021 and 2022, a temporary committee of experts appointed by the government produced a report with recommendations for minimum wage increases in 2022 and 2023, with the aim of reaching 60% of the average wage.
+In 2021, 2022 and 2024, a temporary committee of experts appointed by the government produced a report with recommendations for minimum wage increases in 2022, 2023 and 2025.
+The aim of this report was to make recommendations regarding the goal of reaching 60% of the average wage.
 The committee included representatives from the largest trade unions (CCOO and UGT), the main employer organisation (CEOE), academics, other experts, and government officials from the finance and labour ministries.

 Process of setting the minimum wage